 The daisy stitch is part of the looped embroidery family.
 It is a series of single or detached chain stitches around a center point.
 Vary the thread and stitch length to make flowers of different shapes and sizes.
 One strand of embroidery floss makes a very delicate flower; silk ribbon embroidery to creates a statement with your stitching!
 They can all join in the center or leave a center circle to fill with other stitches like a satin stitch or French knots.

-The lazy daisy stitch is common in smocking as a decorative element.
+Lazy daisies are common in smocking as a decorative element.

 How to Embroider the Lazy Daisy Stitch

 The Lazy Daisy Stitch is one of the basic embroidery stitches every stitcher should know.
-Happy little stitched flowers can embellish clothes, linens and accessories.
+Happy little stitched flowers can embellish clothes, linens, and accessories.

 Materials